If you have other questions, just give us a call at 888-688-1885 or email firstname.lastname@example.org.

-Our network of parents is as strong as you’ll find anywhere in the nation.
 You can access ParentNet, a resource available exclusively to Michigan Tech parents, to hear the latest news, read letters from current students, and ask questions of your own.

 My student is pretty shy.
 Will it be hard for him or her to adjust to life in the residence halls?